alf45tar/PedalinoMini/README.md

 ## TTGO T-Eight ESP32

-THe following procedures are for TTGO T-Eight ESP32 only.
+The following procedures are for TTGO T-Eight ESP32 only.

 #### BLE mode only